CEPT University: Faculty of Architecture

 The Faculty of Architecture was established as the 'School of Architecture' in 1962.
 It focuses on design in the private realm.
 It offers Masters in Landscape Architecture, a course established by Landscape Department since 1993.

 Faculty of Planning

 The Faculty of Planning, focused on planning in the public realm, was established in 1972 as the 'School of Planning'.

 Faculty of Technology

 The Faculty of Technology, which concentrates on engineering and construction, was established in 1982 as the 'School of Building Science and Technology'.

 Faculty of Design

 The Faculty of Design was established in 1991 as the 'School of Interior Design'.
 It deals with habitat related interiors, crafts, systems, and products.
+The Faculty of Design at CEPT proposes a contemporary design education to address various streams of knowledge and production in an evolving and ever-expanding discipline of design.

 Faculty of Management

 The Faculty of Management was established in 2008 and offered MBA in Technology Management.
 It was re-christened in 2013 and it now focuses on Habitat and Project Management.

-Centres of studies
+Centres of study

 CEPT has established centres of study in the following areas: